pks5/machineblocks/docs/01_system.md

 ### Sets

 Collections of blocks.
 Can represent assemblies or full devices.
+A device is a specialized form of a set.

 ---